p4gs/gnophish/README.md

-GnoPhish, a portmanteau of gnostic (*["knowledge, especially esoteric knowledge"](https://www.dictionary.com/browse/gnostic)*) and phish, is a tool meant to raise awareness among people at an organization about phishing features and techniques so they can better spot, avoid, and report phishing attempts to their security team.
+GnoPhish (**noh**-fish), a portmanteau of gnostic (*["knowledge, especially esoteric knowledge"](https://www.dictionary.com/browse/gnostic)*) and phish, is a tool meant to raise awareness among people at an organization about phishing features and techniques so they can better spot, avoid, and report phishing attempts to their security team.
+There is a fully intended pun behind the name, too: "no more phish, please!"

 ![GnoPhish Logo](gnophish-logo.jpeg)